 Key Concept: DevSecOps doesn’t replace DevOps.
 It extends it by making security a shared job for every team member — not just the security team.

-Why DevSecOps Matters in 2026?
+Why DevSecOps for beginners Matters in 2026

-How DevSecOps Fits Into a CI/CD Pipeline
+How DevSecOps for beginners Fits Into CI/CD

-Essentially, a CI/CD pipeline moves code from your laptop to a live server.
+Basically, a CI/CD pipeline moves code from your laptop to a live server.
 DevSecOps adds checkpoints inside that flow.
 Here’s how each stage works:

 Plan and Code Stage